C029s-MOC/Arduino-USB-Coinmech/README.md

 4:The board can be safely hung inside the coin box with just the wires because they're small

-5:For software improments, please be open-source, thank you
+5:For software improvements, please be open-source, thank you